UM-Bridge/benchmarks/docs/source/math_description.rst

 Mathematical abstraction in UM-Bridge
 =====================================

-UM-Bridge's interface can be described mathematically, which is what we will do here.
+In this section, we will describe UM-Bridge's interface mathematically.

 Model Evaluation
 ================